Hong Kong Polytechnic University

-The Hong Kong Polytechnic University (PolyU) is a public research university located in Hung Hom, Hong Kong.
-The University is one of the eight government-funded degree-granting tertiary institutions in Hong Kong.
+The Hong Kong Polytechnic University (PolyU or HKPU) is a public university in Hung Hom, Kowloon, Hong Kong.
+The university is one of the eight government-funded degree-granting tertiary institutions in Hong Kong.
 Founded in 1937 as the first Government Trade School, it is the first institution to provide technical education in Hong Kong.
 In 1994, the Legislative Council of Hong Kong passed a bill which granted the former Hong Kong Polytechnic official university status.

-PolyU consists of 8 faculties and schools, offering programmes covering applied science, business, construction, environment, engineering, social science, health, humanities, design, hotel and tourism management.
-The university offers over 160 taught programmes for more than 25,800 students every year.
-It is the largest public tertiary institution in terms of number of students.
+PolyU consists of 7 Faculties, 4 Schools and 1 College, offering programmes covering business, computer and mathematical sciences, construction & environment, engineering, health & social science, humanities, design, fashion & textiles, hotel and tourism management.

-As of 2022-23, PolyU ranks globally 79th by THE, 65th by QS, 100th in US News and 151~200th in ARWU.
-PolyU is among the top 10 young universities in the world as ranked by THE and QS.
-PolyU was 6th in the world's most international universities 2023 by THE.